-Distributed testing with dist mode set to each will report on the combined coverage of all slaves.
-Since each slave is running all tests this allows generating a combined coverage report for multiple environments.
+Distributed testing with dist mode set to each will report on the combined coverage of all workers.
+Since each worker is running all tests this allows generating a combined coverage report for multiple environments.

 Running distributed testing with dist mode set to each: